 This is taken straight from the Dall-e 2 disclaimer page:

 Starting today, users get full usage rights to commercialize the images they create with DALL·E, including the right to reprint, sell, and merchandise.
 This includes images they generated during the research preview.

 Users have told us that they are planning to use DALL·E images for commercial projects, like illustrations for children’s books, art for newsletters, concept art and characters for games, moodboards for design consulting, and storyboards for movies.DALL·E

 This is taken from Midjourney.
-Basically, you are NOT the copyright owner (Midjourney is) and you grant them a non-exclusive license:
+You are NOT the copyright owner (Midjourney is), and you grant them a non-exclusive license:

 By using the Services, you grant to Midjourney, its successors, and assigns a perpetual, worldwide, non-exclusive, sublicensable no-charge, royalty-free, irrevocable copyright license to reproduce, prepare Derivative Works of, publicly display, publicly perform, sublicense, and distribute text, and image prompts you input into the Services, or Assets produced by the service at your direction.
 This license survives termination of this Agreement by any party, for any reason.